zazuko/kopflos/README.md

 Few things to notice here:

 * The `hydraBox.fromUrl` method takes a `file://` URL and not a filesystem path.
-It means that also a remove graph can be used
+It means that also a remote graph can be used
 * The aforementioned method is async, hence the `Promise.resolve()` wrapping the bootstrap
+* Its first argument is the desired path to the API Documentaion resource.
+It must match the one usead earlier
-* No shown here, `cors` is immediately necessary to expose `Link` headers outside your domain
+* Not shown here, `cors` is immediately necessary to expose `Link` headers to browser clients outside your domain